How to Pick Healthy Cereal

 Read the “Nutrition Facts” box on the back or side of the package.

-To help you decide whether a particular product is a healthy cereal that merits a place in your pantry or is better left on the shelf, consider these six criteria for a healthy cereal:
+To help you decide whether a particular product is a healthy cereal that merits a place in your pantry, or is better left on the shelf, consider these six criteria for a healthy cereal:

 - The grains should be whole (e.g. “whole wheat” or “wheat bran,” not just “wheat”).

-- The total carbohydrate-to-sugar ratio should be no less than four to one.* This means if the “Total Carbohydrate” line says 24 grams, the “sugars” should have a value of 6 grams or less.
+- The total carbohydrate-to-sugar ratio should be no less than 4:1.
+This means if the “Total Carbohydrate” line says 24 grams, the “sugars” should have a value of 6 grams or less.
 That tells you that most of the carbs come from the grain and fibers, not from the added sugars.
 On the other hand, a cereal with 28 grams of total carbohydrate and 15 grams of sugars would fall into the “junk cereal” category.
-Super nutritious cereals have a carb-to- sugar ratio of six or seven to one (e.g., 23 grams to 3 grams).
+Super nutritious cereals have a carb-to-sugar ratio of six or seven to one (e.g., 23 grams to 3 grams).
 Also look for the “five and five” rule: Less than 5 grams of sugar and at least 5 grams of fiber.
 Another way to evaluate the amount of sugar in a cereal is to look at the number of grams of sugar per one ounce serving.
 As a general guide, more than seven grams of sugar (1.5 teaspoons) per 1 oz. serving is too much.
 Some cereals, especially those in our junk category, have 3-4 teaspoons of sugar added per 1 oz. serving.
 Even your kids might say “too sweet!”